 I didn’t use the magnetic wall hanger the first day and the razors soap made a mess and stuck to my shower shelf.
 When I went to pick it up the head popped off of the handle and there was gooey shave soap all over.
 This was obviously my fault, the magnetic holder is necessary!
 More on this below…

 I like to shave when I wash my hair every 3-4 days.
 This gives me something to do while my hair soaks in all that benefits of my conditioner.
 You can read more about my hair tips here.
 Anyway, this turned out to be challenging because the hair I would shed from my head would stick to my legs or arms.
 Then I would shave over that area and these long strands of hair would get stuck to the soap and block the blades.

-So about that magnetic holder… It’s great in theory except it’s stuck on with a little sticky round that you apply to your shower wall.
+So about that magnetic holder… It great in theory except it stuck on with a little sticky round that you apply to your shower wall.
 After 3 weeks, just after I replaced the blades, the sticky wore off and I found my razor and the holder on the floor of my shower.
 The soap around the new razor leaked all over the blades and was covering them completely!
 I tried to use the razor after that but the soap that surrounds the razor changed shape so I could no longer reach my skin when I was shaving.
-This was a real let down especially since I was expecting to use the razor when I found it, and it was a brand new blade that was wasted due to the holder popping off in the shower.
+This a real let down especially since I expect to use the razor when I found it, and its a brand new blade that wasted due to the holder popping off in the shower.

 *Update- I replaced the sticky on the back of the razor holder and it has held on just fine for 3 months.

 I’ve cut myself twice in 4 months with Billie.
 I’ve read other reviewers say this too (I haven’t cut myself in over 10 years with my other razor).